-Communication: This user type is used for dialog-free communication between systems such as RFC (Remote Function call) communication.
+Communication: This user type is used for dialog-free communication between systems such as RFC (Remote Function Call) communication.
 This user is not allowed to logon to the R/3 system or start dialog processing

 System: This is the user type which can be used for dialog-free communication within a system (such as for RFC users for ALE, TMS, workflow and CUA) and for background processing.
 A specific use of the system user type is validity period of a password won’t apply for this type.
-So, this can be used to run background jobs and in between RFCs so that jobs or RFC communications won’t fail due to expiry of the password.
+So, this can be used to run background jobs and in between RFCs so that jobs or RFC communications won’t fail due to the expiry of the password.

 Note :- logon in dialog is not possible used System user type.